mcx-lab/mcx-lab.github.io/docker_readme.md

   hugo server --bind 0.0.0.0 -p 8080
 ```

+You should be able to see a local version of the site at http://localhost:8080/ (bind address 0.0.0.0)

 Any changes made to the working directory should be reflected in the local site immediately.